 Illinois Child Support Lawyer Providing Compassionate Representation to Clients in Forest Park

 Now, Illinois courts use an “income shares” model for calculating child support that presumes both parents will contribute to the financial responsibility associated with raising a child.
-The dedicated team at M. Scott Gordon & Associates can speak with you today about your child support case.
+The dedicated team at Gordon & Perlut, LLC can speak with you today about your child support case.
 Do not hesitate to get in touch with a compassionate Forest Park child support lawyer at our firm.

 Understanding the “Income Shares” Model of Child Support in Forest Park

 What is the income shares model of child support?
 To understand, we will tell you a little bit more about the changes to the law that took effect in July 2017.
 Prior to that date, Illinois calculated the child support obligation based only on the noncustodial parent’s net income.
 In other words, the court assumed that the noncustodial parent would be paying child support to the custodial parent, and it looked to a table of guidelines for determining the appropriate amount based on the noncustodial parent’s income and the number of children.